jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -D dbname=ais
 ```
-There are a few settings for the new `-D` swich that will populate how the tables will be populated.
-The first is the connection string and subsequent settings define how we will various tables:
+There are a few settings for the new `-D` swich that will determine how the tables will be populated.
+The first is the connection string and other settings define can be added to fill other tables:

 | table | description | settings |
 | :--- | :--- | :---: |